garudarobotics/plex-web-api/README.md

 ![Garuda Plex Logo](./img/garuda-plex-logo.png)

 Thank you for your interest.
 We are still cooking at the moment.
-Please contact us if you need more information.
+Please contact us if you need more information or raise issue in Github

 You can preview our draft recipe: